Baking Fatsintermediateprofessional bakers18 min read · updated 2026-06-26

 Coverage notes and research gaps

 Solid: SFC data from seven first-party spec sheets (Kruszwica, Cardowan, CSM, Master Martini).
-Crystal polymorphism mechanism from BAKERpedia (src-071; src-072), high reliability.
+Crystal polymorphism mechanism from BAKERpedia, high reliability.
 Allergen declarations from spec sheets.
-Layer counts for laminated doughs from BAKERpedia (src-073): puff pastry "up to 729 layers" (six-fold; BAKERpedia states range 81–729) and croissant "27 layers" (three single folds; BAKERpedia states range 24–144 layers) are reference values for specific fold configurations.
-Sustainability (RSPO) from Bakels insight article (src-077) and spec sheet provenance declarations; RSPO certification status requires current independent verification.
+Layer counts for laminated doughs from BAKERpedia: puff pastry "up to 729 layers" (six-fold; BAKERpedia states range 81–729) and croissant "27 layers" (three single folds; BAKERpedia states range 24–144 layers) are reference values for specific fold configurations.
+Sustainability (RSPO) from a Bakels insight article and spec sheet provenance declarations; RSPO certification status requires current independent verification.

 Single-source / medium confidence (cannot be externally cross-checked — all spec values are private documents with no public URL):

-• Butter SFC and plasticity range (working-temperature estimates from Pastry Arts Magazine src-080 and BAKERpedia src-071 only; Polmlek spec does not report SFC; the cited source does not explicitly define a plasticity range)
+• Butter SFC and plasticity range (working-temperature estimates from Pastry Arts Magazine and BAKERpedia only; Polmlek spec does not report SFC; the cited sources do not explicitly define a plasticity range)

-• Butter melting point (~32–35°C) is widely cited in food science literature but the specific reference (src-080) may not directly contain this value — use a primary food-science source for any published claim
+• Butter melting point (~32–35°C) is widely cited in food science literature but the specific reference (Pastry Arts Magazine) may not directly contain this value — use a primary food-science source for any published claim

 • Smoke point of palm frying oil — not read from spec (no Palm Frying Oil 25 L spec sheet available in catalogue)